 The full text of Güngör's defense statement (in Turkish) can be read here.

-The court, in its interim ruling released at the end of the five-day trial on July 28, released Güngör and six others pending trial, on the condition of judicial control, which consists of a ban on traveling abroad.
+The court, in its interim ruling issued at the end of the five-day trial on July 28, released Güngör and six others pending trial, on the condition of judicial control, which consists of an overseas travel ban.